andreabellavia/RCSplines/README.md

-# RCSplines

-### Software and Tutorials for Restricted Cubic Splines
+# Software and Tutorials for Restricted Cubic Splines

 📖 Open the Website: https://andreabellavia.github.io/RCSplines/